Prag8855/aab/content/guides/german-health-insurance/for-freelancers.md

 Date_created: 2025-06-02
 ---

-If you move to Germany, you must choose health insurance.
+All German residents need health insurance.
 This guide helps you choose the best health insurance for self-employment.

 {% include "_blocks/tableOfContents.html" %}